 The atom groups section covers parameters relevant for each group of symmetry equivalent atoms.
+In the example the Fleur input file has been generated without symmetry detection.
+The two Si atoms are thus placed in different atom groups.

 Tag Attribute Description atomGroup species There is at least one atom group.
 Each atom in the unit cell has to be in one.
 The name of the species of this group's atoms.